slalombuild/compliance-logging/README.md

 12:44:09 [main] INFO  MyClass - {"login":"john","password":"***********"}
 ```

-The library supports right now two types of objects that can be scanned to mask sensitive information: JSON and Lombok.<br />
+At the moment, the library supports two types of objects that can be scanned to mask sensitive information: JSON and Lombok.<br />
-To be able to achieve that and keep your logging framework still performant, the developer needs to provide the framework with a mask. <br />
+In order to achieve that, the developer needs to provide the framework with a custom marker. <br />
 For example:
 ```log
 log.info("{}", "{\"login\":\"john\",\"password":\"mypassword\"});
 ```
-Would not mask anything, while if a mask is used like bellow:
+Would not mask anything, while if a mask is used like below:
 ```log
 log.info(MaskType.JSON, "{}", "{\"login\":\"john\",\"password":\"mypassword\"});
 ```